kos-lang/kos/README.md

 The Kos Programming Language
 ============================

-Kos is a general purpose scripting language with the following design goals:
+Kos is a general purpose scripting language, which builds on top of the most successful scripting languages, but is designed with usability in mind.

 * Easy to learn and easy to use.